MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/holograms-101e.md

 ### <a name="prerequisites"></a>Pré-requisitos

-* Um PC com Windows 10 configurado com as [ferramentas](install-the-tools.md)corretas instaladas.
+* Um PC com Windows 10 configurado com as [ferramentas corretas instaladas](install-the-tools.md).

 ### <a name="project-files"></a>Arquivos de projeto